trentsartain/Neural-Network/README.md

 This project is my first attempt at creating an application that allows for quick interactions with a basic neural network.
 I find that I learn better when I have something quick and easy to tinker with that allows me to analyze pieces of a concept at my own pace.
 Hopefully, this will help some of you that learn in a similar manner.

-This project is written in C#.
+This project is written in C# and uses C# 6.0 Syntax.
+You will need an environment that is capable of compiling the C# 6.0 syntax in order to use this program.

 ![Alt text](ScreenShot.PNG?raw=true "Optional Title") What is a Neural Network?